M2Team/NanaZip/ReadMe.md

         experience.
 (Suggested by SakuraNeko and shuax.)
   - [ ] Add batch task support.
 (Suggested by 刘泪.)
   - [ ] Try to design the new UI layout.
 (Suggested by wangwenx190.)
-  - [ ] Add option for using Windows Imaging API (WIMGAPI) backend to make better creation and extraction support for wim archives, also add creation and extraction support for esd archives.
+  - [ ] Try to add option for using Windows Imaging API (WIMGAPI) backend to make better creation and extraction support for wim archives, also add creation and extraction support for esd archives.
+  - [ ] Try to add pri archive extracting support.
+  - [ ] Try to add smart extraction.
 - 4.x Series
   - [ ] Try to add recovery record support for 7z archives.
 (Suggested by SakuraNeko.)
   - [ ] Try to create a new archive format for Windows imaging.
+  - [ ] Try to add ISO creation support.

 **All kinds of contributions will be appreciated.
 All suggestions, pull requests and issues are welcome.**